openjs-foundation/cross-project-council/CPC-CHARTER.md

 The number of CPC Directors is defined in §4.3(d) and §4.3(e) of the [OpenJS Foundation bylaws][].

-To be eligible, candidates must be current CPC Members.
+To be eligible, candidates must be Regular or Voting members of the CPC.

 The CPC Voting Members will vote on candidates as described in the [Elections][] section.